ashavolian/IR-to-Hubitat-Server/README.md

 # For debugging
 ir-ctl -d /dev/lirc0 --features
 ```

-### IR Blaster Troubleshooting
-1. Weak signal:
-   - Check LED orientation
-   - Verify transistor connections
-   - Try increasing the 47Ω resistor to 100Ω
-   - Use multiple IR LEDs in parallel for wider coverage

-2. No transmission:
-   - Verify GPIO17 is not in use
-   - Check transistor pinout (EBC orientation)
-   - Test LED with multimeter
-   - Ensure LIRC service is running

-3. Interference:
-   - Keep IR LED away from receiver
-   - Shield the receiver from direct LED light
-   - Add capacitor between power and ground

 ### Multiple IR LED Setup
 For better coverage, you can connect multiple IR LEDs in parallel: